 As aisle markers

 When you think aisle markers, your mind probably goes directly to flowers.
 While a few of vibrant blooms will make these itty bitty arrangements pop, adding earthier greens into the mix can really amp up their wow-factor.
-Skip the boxwood and eucalyptus, go with one or two succulents and/or cacti to give yours a unique spin.
+Skip the boxwood and eucalyptus, go with one or two succulents and/or cacti in a mini terrarium to give yours a unique spin.

 Forget about copying Kim and Kanye’s floral wall - use succulents as your altar backdrop instead.
 This is the perfect option for couples who want to liven up their space with a splash of green and dose of boho magic.
 Word to the wise, you’ll probably want to skip their pricklier counterpart for this one - you don’t want to accidentally snag your dress or tux on a cactus needle.